 4. Be Aware of Your Airline and Credit Card Policies

-In case of trouble, it’s wise to know what your airline’s policies for changes and cancellations might be.
+Another travel tip is in case of trouble, it’s wise to know what your airline’s policies for changes and cancellations might be.
 Also, find out what the airlines are offering in case of denied boarding for overbooking.
 Look into your credit card’s purchase and travel protection programs – your credit card company may be an unexpected ally when you’re trying to solve a problem.